-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines A4a Assistive Assistive Technology Before Testing: Technology (Non- Screen Reader) (external) Identification for Accommodations Registration File: Student's accommodations registration file must have External Assistive Technology Device selected.
+BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A4a Assistive Assistive Technology Before Testing: Technology (Non- Screen Reader) File: Student's acco Identification for Accommodations Registration File: Student's accommodations registration file must have External Assistive Technology Device selected.
 During Testing: Students may use a range of assistive technologies on the DC CAPE assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.